LonamiWebs/lonamiwebs.github.io/content/blog/woce-8.md

 }
 ```

 Because this time we already own the memory, we can return a slice and avoid allocations[^11].
-Now that we have two snapshots of the process' memory at different points in time (so the pointer-values to `goal_addr` are different), we find `goal_addr` in both snapshots (it should be a different value, unless it so happens to be in static memory already).
+Now that we have two snapshots of the process' memory at different points in time (so the pointer-values to `goal_addr` are different), we find `goal_addr` in both snapshots (it should be a different pointer-value, unless it so happens to be in static memory already).

 Then, the pointer value of the address is searched in the second snapshot (within a certain range, it does not need to be exact).
 For every value found, a certain offset will have been used.
 Now, the pointer value minus *this exact offset* **must** be found *exactly* on the other snapshot (it does not matter which snapshot you start with[^12]).
-This is the "aha!" moment, and it's a key step, so let's make sure we understand why we're doing this.
+This was my "aha!" moment, and it's a key step, so let's make sure we understand why we're doing this.

 Rather than guessing candidate pointer-values which would have a given offset as a standalone step, we merge this with the comparison step, insanely reducing the amount of candidates.
 Before, any pointer-value close enough to `goal_addr` had to be considered, and in a process with megabytes or gigabytes of memory, this is going to be a lot.
 However, by keeping only the pointer-values (which have a given offset) that *also* exist on the alternate snapshot with the *exact* value, we're tremendously reducing the number of false positives.